sandlerb/pyvirtualenv/README.md

 ve.destroy()
 ```

-Use it as a context manger:
+Use it as a context manager:

 ```
 with Virtualenv() as ve: